 Future Focus Summit

-Educators are invited to join the Design Lab on Wednesday, March 6, 2019 at 4:00 p.m. for the first Future Focus Summit!
-We are hosting this brand-new, FREE event at NC State College of Design especially for teachers, school counselors, career development coordinators, and other educators to engage with faculty and staff at the College of Design.
+Educators joined the Design Lab on Wednesday, March 6, 2019 at 4:00 p.m. for the first Future Focus Summit.
+This FREE event was hosted at NC State College of Design especially for teachers, school counselors, career development coordinators, and other educators to engage with faculty and staff at the College of Design.

 Why are we calling it the “Future Focus Summit”?

 - We at the College of Design want to connect with our future students and their current educators

 - Teachers and School Counselors want to know about college and career options their students can pursue for their future

 - Study in Design embodies the mastery of all 21st Century Skills and prepares students for careers in which they will solve problems of the future.

 How do we best prepare our students for the unknown challenges of the future?
 We can prepare them to be agile creators, innovators and problem-solvers through Design education!
 The Design Lab and College of Design want to collaborate with teachers to prepare more students for this kind of future.